Noether-Lefschetz cycles on the moduli space of abelian varieties: Introduction

 We want to investigate the homomorphism property for the pair $(\alpha , [\Jc_g])$, where $\alpha \in \CH^*(\Ac_g)$.
 By \cite{Nam76}, the Torelli morphism extends to a morphism between $\overline{\Mc}_g$ and some toroidal compactification of $\Ac_g$ while still preserving the Hodge bundle, and so $(\alpha, [\Jc_g])$ has the homomorphism property if and only if $\Tor^*(\alpha - \taut(\alpha))$ pairs to $0$ with any $\lambda$ class in $\Mc_g^{ct}$.
 A more refined result is given in Proposition \ref{prop: homomorphism and Gorenstein}.

 Consider the universal family of elliptic curves with a zero section:

-$\overline{\Mc}_{g,1}(\pi,d)$ is the moduli space of log-stable maps of degree $d$ to the fibers of $\pi$ from a pointed curve of genus $g$.
+The stack $\overline{\Mc}_{g,1}(\pi,d)$ is the moduli space of log-stable maps of degree $d$ to the fibers of $\pi$ from a pointed curve of genus $g$.
 It is a proper Deligne--Mumford stack, is equipped with maps

 and has virtual class of dimension $2g$.
-The first chern class of the cotangent line at the marking of the domain curve defines a line bundle on $\overline{\Mc}_{g,1}(\pi,d)$, whose first Chern class is
+The cotangent line at the marking of the domain curve defines a line bundle on $\overline{\Mc}_{g,1}(\pi,d)$, whose first Chern class is

 We consider Gromov-Witten invariants defined from this data:

 where $\Lambda \in \CH^*(\overline{\Mc}_{g,1})$ and $i \geq 1$.